 All the source texts used in this first module are taken from areas that mirror the general and specialised fields tested in the Diploma in Translation examinations.
 In addition to translation pieces for assessment, you will be provided with a series of self-check exercises to underpin the development of translation technique.
 To provide a basis for discussion and feedback, you will also be encouraged to provide annotations for your translations, highlighting the translation difficulties identified and solutions applied.

 Coursework and Assessment

-Completed translations are sent every fortnight to the Cardiff University virtual learning platform Learning Central (Blackboard), where they are read and marked in detail, according to the Diploma in Translation Marking Guidelines.
-Comments and suggestions will aim to help you bring your work into line with the demands of the rigorous CIoL standard.
+Completed translations are sent every fortnight to the Cardiff University virtual learning platform Learning Central (Blackboard), where they are read and marked in detail according to the criteria from the Diploma in Translation Marking Guidelines.
+Comments and suggestions will aim to help you to progress towards bringing your work into line with the demands of the rigorous CIoL standard.

 For us, the most important element of assessment is that it should enhance your learning.
 Our methods are designed to increase your confidence and we try very hard to devise ways of assessing you that are enjoyable and suitable for adults with busy lives.

 To award credits we need to have evidence of the knowledge and skills you have gained or improved.
 Some of this has to be in a form that can be shown to external examiners so that we can be absolutely sure that standards are met across all courses and subjects.
 This course bears 30 credits; this is not sufficient to gain a qualification from Cardiff University.

 - Thinking French Translation, Hervey and Higgins, Routledge, 1992.

 - Le Nom propre en traduction, M. Ballard, Ophrys, 2001.